Veteran Mentor Courts

 8th Judicial District Veterans Treatment Court (Cascade County)

-The 8th Judicial District Court Veterans Treatment Court (VTC) serves justice-involved veterans in Cascade County, Montana.
-The program is designed for veterans charged with a crime who have treatment needs that contributed to their involvement in the justice system and are often related to their military experience.
-The mission of the VTC is to reduce crime, enhance public safety, save taxpayer costs, and enrich lives by facilitating sobriety, treating mental health conditions, improving social relationships, and promoting lifelong stability for justice-involved veterans.
+The 8th Judicial District Court Veterans Treatment Court (VTC) assists veterans in Cascade County, Montana.
+The mission of the VTC is to reduce crime, enhance public safety, save taxpayer costs, and improve the lives of veteran participants by facilitating sobriety, treating mental health conditions, improving social relationships, and promoting lifelong stability.

 Established: 2013